 If you’re not approved

-- request a reconsideration
+- request a reconsideration.

-You can request a reconsideration of the decision under Part 8B of the Commission Act.
-To request a reconsideration of your application, submit a written request within 14 days of receiving the decision notice.
+To request a reconsideration of a non-approval decision, you must submit a written request within 14 days of receiving the written decision notice.

 If you choose to email us, your email must: